-In the county of Pitkin Colorado, Aspen is a remote area of the Rocky Mountains known as where the rich and famous go to vacation
+In the county of Pitkin Colorado, Aspen is a remote area of the Rocky Mountains known as where the rich and famous go to vacation.
+When people book a trip to the Rockies, they know they are going "up."
+But few realize just how high Aspen actually is.
+It isn't just a mountain town, it is a high-alpine environment that qualifies as "High Altitude" by even local Colorado standards.

 With some of the most beautiful scenery in Colorado, Aspen has is home of the Aspen Snowmass Ski Resort and close to places such as White River National Forest which includes Maroon Bells.

 Aspen altitude can increase drastically if you're heading outdoors or skiing.
-Aspen Mountain, also called Aspen Mountain Ski Resort, climbs to 11,212 ft (3,417 m) feet in elevation at the summit.
+Aspen Mountain, also called Aspen Mountain Ski Resort, climbs to 11,212 feet feet high at the summit.

 Aspen is known for its stunning views, but it’s also a hub for many outdoor activities, including hiking, biking and rock climbing.
 If you’re planning an outdoor excursion in the area, you might be wondering if you will get altitude sickness.
 After all, the city sits at 7,908 feet above sea level.